ARMmbed/ci-test-shield/README.md

 ## Troubleshooting
 - make sure your board is detected to run tests.
 Use the `mbed detect` command to verify your board is recognized and has a COM port assigned.
 If the Serial driver isn't working tests cant run.
 - make sure you are using the latest version of greentea and mbed cli.
 Try running `pip install -U mbed-cli mbed-ls mbed-greentea` to update them all to their latest versions.
+- AnalogIn pins should also be DigitalOut capable for the AnalogIn tests to work.
 - If you are seeing any weird problems please contact support@mbed.com for help.

 #### Known Issues